UofT-DSI/python/04_instructional_team/README.md

 # Technical Facilitator Playbook

 ## How do you interact with the repo?
-The Technical Facilitator will teach using the content provided in the `/01_slides` directory.
-You are allowed to live code with them during your lecture.
-Just make sure you upload the live-coding files to a new directory called `/live_coding` under `/01_slides` to this repository using a new branch and open up a pull request for it to be merge.
+The Technical Facilitator will deliver the content in the `/01_slides` directory.
+You are encouraged to live code with participants during live sessions.
+Please ensure that live-coding files are uploaded to a new directory called `/live-coding` under `/01_slides` in this repository using a new branch.
+Please open a pull request for it to be merged.

 ## How does the module flow?
 The module is organized into 3 main directories: